Back

 How It Works

-At its core, Intrinsic is a comprehensive stock valuation platform that implements three distinct methodologies, each offering a unique lens through which to assess a company's worth.
-When a user searches for a stock ticker, the application fetches real-time financial data and runs all three models simultaneously, presenting a holistic view of the company's intrinsic value.
+At its core, Intrinsic is a comprehensive stock valuation platform that implements three distinct methodologies.
+When a user searches for a stock ticker, the application fetches real-time data and runs all three models simultaneously, presenting a holistic view of the company's intrinsic value.

 Discounted Cash Flow (DCF) Analysis: This model projects a company's future Free Cash Flow to the Firm (FCFF) and discounts it back to present value using the Weighted Average Cost of Capital (WACC).
-The implementation calculates the Cost of Equity using the Capital Asset Pricing Model (CAPM), factoring in the risk-free rate, market risk premium, and the company's beta.
-Users can see each component of the calculation—from the projected cash flows to the terminal value—giving them full transparency into how the final valuation is derived.
+The implementation calculates the Cost of Equity using the Capital Asset Pricing Model (CAPM).

 Residual Income Valuation: This approach values a company based on its ability to generate returns above its cost of equity.
-The model calculates economic profit by subtracting the equity charge (book value of equity multiplied by cost of equity) from net income.
-This method is particularly useful for companies with stable earnings and provides a different perspective from cash flow-based models.
+The model calculates economic profit by subtracting the equity charge from net income.

-Comparable Multiples Analysis: The third pillar uses relative valuation by comparing the target company against its industry peers.
-The application calculates the average P/E ratio of comparable companies and applies it to the target's earnings per share.
-This market-based approach serves as a reality check against the more theoretical DCF and Residual Income models.
+Comparable Multiples Analysis: The third pillar uses relative valuation by comparing the target company against its industry peers, applying average P/E ratios to the target's earnings.

 Tech Stack

-Built as a modern, performant web application leveraging the latest advancements in React and Next.js, with real-time financial data integration and interactive data visualization.
+Built as a modern, performant web application leveraging the latest advancements in React and Next.js, with institutional-grade data integration.

-Next.js 15 React 19 Tailwind CSS Yahoo Finance API Chart.js Recharts Axios GSAP Radix UI
+Next.js 15 React 19 Tailwind CSS Financial Modeling Prep API Chart.js Recharts Axios

 Reflections & Lessons Learned

 Simplicity is Hard: Making something simple for the end user requires absorbing enormous complexity on the development side.
-Every "simple" feature—like automatically calculating cost of equity—required understanding multiple financial concepts, sourcing the right data, handling edge cases, and presenting results clearly.
-I gained a new respect for products that feel effortless to use.
+Every "simple" feature—like automatically calculating cost of equity—required understanding multiple financial concepts and sourcing the right data.